The definitive ranking of every Supernatural episode

 With the apocalypse starting to set in, Dean and Sam find themselves outnumbered by demons in a small town.
 Luckily, they find refuge in a nearby church where townspeople have gathered believing that one of their own is a prophet who can hear angels.
-Only what drunk Cas helps the guys discover is that she's less of a prophet and more of a Whore of Babylon.
-After the guys take her down, Dean heads to Lisa's to say goodbye having made up his mind to say yes to Michael.
+Eventually, though, a drunk Cas helps the guys discover that she's less of a prophet and more of a Whore of Babylon.
+After the guys take her down, Dean heads to Lisa's to say goodbye, having made up his mind to say yes to Michael.

 30. "In My Time of Dying" (Season 2, Episode 1)